15 March - 18 April 2023

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

-At least three members review and grade your application individually.
-The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for Natural and Engineering Sciences.
+At least three members review and grade your application individuallyIf extra competence is needed, your application might also be evaluated by an additional, external, reviewer.
+The entire review panel, (not including any external reviewers), then meets at a review panel meeting to discuss and prioritise the applications, and to make a proposal for a decision to the Scientific Council for Natural and Engineering Sciences.

 Review panels Opens in new window.